vippsas/vipps-partner/README.md

 **Please note:** Vipps can not share information about the status of a merchant's agreement or product orders.
-This is because we need explicit consent from the merchant to share the information with the partner, and the consent must also be possiblew to withdraw.
+This is because we need explicit consent from the merchant to share the information with the partner, and the consent must also be possible to withdraw.
 We have not been able to prioritize implementing this consent management.
 Also: Some applications may be declined due to too high risk, suspicion of fraud, etc.
 We can not "leak" this information about the merchant.